 Bowel screening aims to detect signs of bowel cancer at an early stage, where there are no symptoms.

-Over 2,700 people are diagnosed with bowel cancer in Ireland every year.
-Bowel cancer is the third most common cancer in men and the fifth most common cancer in women in Ireland.
+Around 2,800 people are diagnosed with bowel cancer in Ireland every year.
+Bowel cancer is the third most common of all cancers in men and the fourth most common of all cancers in women in Ireland.

 If bowel cancer is found early, it’s easier to treat and there’s a better chance of recovery.